CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 MyPotato is a task manager which provides a platform for users to organize their tasks efficiently.
 Our objective is to create a user interface that allows the user to manage their tasks conveniently with minimal use of a mouse.

 The purpose of this guide is to aid the developer in enhancing the application and creating extensions.
-The Developer Guide provides an overview of the major components and how information flows from user input to responding with a constructive feedback.
+The Developer Guide provides an overview of the major components and how information flows from user input to responding with a feedback message informing the user whether the command is executed successfully.

 ## 2. Setting up